Emir Kusturica: 2000s

+Emir Kusturica in Brussels, during the Philippe Rotthier awards, November 2005.

 In 2001, Kusturica directed Super 8 Stories, a documentary road and concert movie about The No Smoking Orchestra, of which he is a band member.
 He was appointed President of the Jury of the 2005 Cannes Film Festival.
 His film Maradona by Kusturica, a documentary on Argentine football star Diego Maradona, was released in Italy in May 2007.
 It premiered in France during the Cannes Film Festival in 2008.
 His film Promise Me This premiered at the 2007 Cannes Film Festival.
 In June 2007, Kusturica directed the music video to Manu Chao's single "Rainin in Paradize", from the latter's La Radiolina album.

 In 2002 Kusturica became a UNICEF National Ambassador for Serbia.

 Since January 2008 he has organized the annual private Küstendorf Film Festival.
 Its first installment was held at Drvengrad/Küstendorf, a village built for his film Life Is a Miracle, from 14 to 21 January 2008.
 His next film, Cool Water, is a comedy set against the background of a Middle East conflict.
 Filming started in November 2010 in Germany.